richardkorneisel/intro-to-python/readme.md

 ### You Do: Data Types Exercises
 <!-- TODO finish this -->
-Complete the first set of exercises (Exercise I: Data Types) in [this repo](https://git.generalassemb.ly/ga-wdi-exercises/ruby-basics-exercises).
+Complete the first set of exercises (Exercise I: Data Types) in [this repo](https://git.generalassemb.ly/ga-dc-wdi-python/python-basics-exercises).

-If you finish this section early, feel free to try out one of the [Additional Exercises](https://git.generalassemb.ly/ga-wdi-lessons/ruby-intro#additional-practice) located at the bottom of the lesson plan.

 ### We Do: Python Bouncer